facebookresearch/hydra/website/docs/advanced/plugins/develop.md

 import GithubLink from "@site/src/components/GithubLink"

 When developing Hydra plugins, keep the following things in mind:
-- Hydra plugins can be either a standalone Python packaged, or a part of your existing Python package.
+- Hydra plugins can be either a standalone Python package, or a part of your existing Python package.
   In both cases - They should be in the namespace module `hydra_plugins` (This is a top level module, Your plugin will __NOT__ be discovered if you place it in `mylib.hydra_plugins`).
 - Do __NOT__ place an `__init__.py` file in `hydra_plugins` (doing so may break other installed Hydra plugins).